dkstiler/wireguard-mistborn/README.md

 ```
 sudo ./dev/rebuild.sh
 ```

+## Troubleshooting Wireguard
+Ensure that your public IP address in your client profile (e.g. `Endpoint = <Mistborn public IP address>:<random port>`) is actually publicly available (not in 10.0.0.0/8, 172.16.0.0/12, or 192.168.0.0/16) if you are attempting to access Mistborn across the internet.

 ## Troubleshooting Extra Services
 Each extra service has its own systemd process which can be monitored: